AdamMather/bncs_ui/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+## Install
+Run `npm install` for a dev server.
+This will install all the appropriate packages ready for the application to be executed.

 ## Development server
-Run `ng serve` for a dev server.
+Run `ng start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding